(By alphabetical order)

 Vázquez resides in New York City.
 He is currently the president of the World Piano Teachers Association Chapter Mexico, music director of the International Summer Opera Festival of Morelia, principal guest conductor for Manhattan Opera Studio, a Steinway & Sons teaching partner, and founder and director of the music school Little Chopins.

-Born in La Habana, Cuba, Adriana graduated from Superior School of Music in Mexico City, where she studied with Hector Sosa.
+Born in La Habana, Cuba, Adriana graduated from Superior School of Music in Mexico City.

 Adriana has been a soloist with notable companies such as Opera de Bellas Artes in Mexico City and the Bellas Artes Theater and the National Symphonic Orchestra of Mexico.
 She has performed in numerous operas with the Bellas Artes Theater to include: Hänsel und Gretel, Die Zauberflöte, Viva la Mamma, and The Little Sweep.